kofronpi/contracts-fr-en/src/en/cgv.md

 {{ company.name }}, {{ company.description }},

-Hereinafter named the « Developer » or {{ company.name }} ,
+Hereinafter named the « Developer »,

 AND BETWEEN :

-Every professionnal company, society, person, or private individual, contracting with {{ company.name }}
-for the development of a Deliverable according to the Web application development contract herein attached,
+Every professionnal company, society, person, or private individual, contracting with the Developer for the development of a Deliverable according to the Web application development contract herein attached,

 Hereinafter named  the « Customer »,